Looease/widget-app/README.md

 - I would deploy this app using Netlify.
 Netlify has a simple CI/CD process for deploying web applications and we can use serverless functions to deploy the server code.
 - I would use Supabase to deploy my database.
 - I would implement CI/CD deployment and testing pipelines to handle testing and deploying the app.

+## Error handling
+- Handle all instances of Error correctly - check if an `error` is `instanceof Error` or `instanceof NetworkError` etc... and throw correctly.
+- Implement an Observability service to capture and track errors.
+- Implement alerting for user and server errors.

 ## Trade offs
 - I used a PostgreSQL database because the database is defined and unlikely to change.
 I would consider using a MongoDB database if the data was more dynamic.